yiwen101/CardWizards/docs/README.md

 # Prerequisites
 - Install Kitex.
 Instructions can be found [here](https://github.com/cloudwego/kitex).
 - Install Hertz.
 Instructions can be found [here](https://github.com/cloudwego/hertz).
-- Make sure that your kitex server is configured with server options for supporting generic calls and service registry with Nacos.
-This helps for json-thrift genericCall and service registry.
+- Make sure that your kitex server run with server options for supporting jsonThrift generic calls and service registry with Nacos.
+Details here: [json-thrift genericCall](https://www.cloudwego.io/docs/kitex/tutorials/advanced-feature/generic-call), [service registry](https://github.com/kitex-contrib/registry-nacos)
 - Run Nacos.
 The easiest way is to run it in a docker container using the image `nacos/nacos-server:2.0.3`.
 Use `centralx/nacos-server` instead if your chip is ARM.

 # How to use the Gateway